I’m an Engineer, Get me out of here returns this March, for two weeks from Monday 2nd-Friday 13th.

 Biomedical engineers apply their design and problem solving skills to biology and medicine to improve healthcare.
 Some of the most well-known biomedical applications are micro-implants, complex equipment to look inside our bodies or robotic artificial body parts.

-The Health Zone is supported by Wellcome.
+The Health Zone is funded by Wellcome.

 Apply now to take part!